 My examples

 I occasionally encounter this problem when signing in to Google/Gmail, so I’ll use that as my example.
-Again, the concepts should be similar to what you’d encounter on any website on which your password vault isn’t auto-filling.
+Again, the concepts should be similar to what you’d encounter on any website for which your password vault isn’t auto-filling.

-When you have the LastPass extension enabled, you should see a small icon in the right-most spot on a username or password field.
-(The small digit indicates how many passwords you’ve saved that relate to that website.)
+When you have the 1Password extension enabled, you should see a small icon in the right-most spot on a username or password field.
+The icon is a tiny version of the 1Password icon.

 Click on the icon.

-Clicking the LastPass icon.
 (Screenshot: askleo.com)

 If clicking on the entry doesn’t work, there’s another step.